Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding: Acknowledgment

 \begin{IEEEbiography}[{ }]{Huaiyu Wan} received the Ph.D. degree in computer science and technology from Beijing Jiaotong University, Beijing, China, in 2012.

-He is an Associate Professor with the School of Computer and Information Technology, Beijing Jiaotong University.
-His current research interests focus on spatial-temporal data mining, social network mining, information extraction, and knowledge graph. \end{IEEEbiography}
+He is a Professor with the School of Computer and Information Technology, Beijing Jiaotong University.
+His current research interests focus on spatio-temporal data mining, social network mining, information extraction, and knowledge graph. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Shengnan Guo} received the B.S. degree in computer science from Beijing Jiaotong University, Beijing, China, in 2015.